demisto/content/Packs/NetscoutAED/Integrations/NetscoutAED/README.md

 ### na-aed-outbound-whitelisted-hosts-add
 ***
-Adds one or more hosts to the outbound whitelisted list
+Adds one or more hosts to the outbound whitelisted list.

 #### Base Command